GradleUp/buildSrc-catalog/README.md

 # buildSrc-catalog

-These two plugins aim to alleviate the long standing [issue](https://github.com/gradle/gradle/issues/15383) about having version catalogs accessible from precompiled script plugins
+This project aims to alleviate the long standing [issue](https://github.com/gradle/gradle/issues/15383) about having version catalogs accessible from precompiled script plugins

-This is actually based on two plugins, a setting one and a project one
+It is actually based on two plugins, a setting one and a project one

 ### buildSrc-catalog, the setting plugin